will-english/couchr/README.md

 # Couchr

-Edward
-Jamie
-Sheldon
-Christie
-Will

-An app for tracking all of your new and favorite movies.
+A web application for tracking all of your new and favorite movies.

+## Team Members

+1. Christie
+2. Edward
+3. Jamie
+4. Sheldon
+5. Will

 ## Intended Market

 Anyone who enjoys movies and wants to track their watch history, and those indecisive people who watch movies together.

 ## Functionality

 MVP:

 - display a large libary of films
 - user creation and authentication
 - track a users liked, watched, and want-to-watch movies